the-codeslinger/WorkTracker/README.md

 WorkTracker
 ===========

 WorkTracker helps record the amount of time you've spent on different tasks throughout the day.
+Since version 1.2.3 the application is supported on Windows and Linux.

 ![Main UI](https://raw.githubusercontent.com/drunk-on-pain/WorkTracker/master/img/Main%20UI.png)

 By starting a new "workday" you can add several tasks you've performed and at the end of the day, let WorkTracker show you a summary of how long you have worked on your tasks.
 If you're in a working environment with a lot of interruptions then WorkTracker can help you as well.
 All you need to do is to diligently start and stop the tasks you're performing and WorkTracker adds them all together.
+And if you ever run into the situation where you forgot to do this or couldn't do it, no worry, WorkTracker comes with an editor to help you out.

 ## Start Working